-2.5-mile horizontal directional drill sets world record
+2.5-mile horizontal directional drill sets record

-Michels continues to extend the possibilities of horizontal directional drilling (HDD) by completing a world record length drill in North Dakota.
+Michels continues to extend the possibilities of horizontal directional drilling (HDD) by completing a record length drill in North Dakota.

 The 13,247-foot (4,037-metre) drill allowed installation of a 20-inch pipe under the Missouri River.
 The 2.5-mile project used the pilot-hole intersection method, which requires two rigs to drill simultaneously toward one another from both sides of the project and eventually meet near the middle.
 Gyroscopic guidance tools were used to stay precisely on the predetermined path.
 To minimize disturbances to the area, the bore path extended 268 feet below the bottom of the Lake Sakakawea Reservoir in the Missouri River.